golanlevin/p5.plotSvg/README.md

 ### Numeric Precision

 p5.plotSvg offers two convenience functions which control how many digits of decimal precision are exported to SVG files.
-These have a major impact on SVG file size:
+These can have a major impact on SVG file size:

 * `setSvgCoordinatePrecision()` - The default is 4 digits of precision for path coordinates, e.g. `3.1416`
 * `setSvgTransformPrecision()` - The default is 6 digits of precision for  matrix transform data, e.g. `3.141593`

 ---
 ## Known Issues and Bugs:

 * As of p5.plotSvg v.0.1.x, non-default vertical `textAlign()` settings are not yet supported; only `BASELINE` currently works correctly.
 * As of p5.plotSvg v.0.1.x, *multi-contour* shapes (made with `beginContour()` / [`endContour()`](https://p5js.org/reference/p5/endContour/) etc.) are not yet unsupported.
-For the time being, encode each contour in its own `beginShape()` / `endShape()` block instead.
+For the time being, users should encode each contour in its own `beginShape()` / `endShape()` block instead.
 * As of p5.plotSvg v.0.1.x, there is a small discrepancy in the SVG output of polylines rendered with `curveVertex()`.
 Specifically, there is an error with the starting orientation of the first point of the polyline.
 * As of p5.plotSvg v.0.1.x, this library is not intended to be used in `WEBGL` mode.
 There is currently no support for converting 3D graphics to 2D, though this may be added later.
-* The [forthcoming p5.js vertex API](https://github.com/processing/p5.js/issues/6766), which is due to come out with p5.js v.2.0, will likely cause breaking changes to p5.plotSvg v.0.1.x.
+* p5.plotSvg v.0.1.x works with versions of p5.js as old as v.1.4.2.
+The [forthcoming p5.js vertex API](https://github.com/processing/p5.js/issues/6766), which is due to come out with p5.js v.2.0, will likely cause breaking changes to portions of p5.plotSvg v.0.1.x.

 ---
 ## Other Libraries and Related Work